 Alpha-terpineol has a faint lilac odor reminiscent of fresh peaches.
 This terpene, alpha-terpineol or α-terpineol, is a terpene alcohol found in many natural oils such as pine and petitgrain (an oil from the bitter orange tree).
 It is the most common terpineol isomer found in cannabis.

 Gamma-terpineol has an aroma with a tendency towards citrus.
 Gamma-terpineol, or Γ-terpineol, is a monoterpenoid of p-menthane.
 The only difference between gamma and beta terpineol is the location of a double bond.
-That is to say, it is a difference in the composition of its chain, a chemical question.
+That is to say, it is a difference in the composition of its chain.

 Terpinen-4-ol has earthy notes with a woody undertone.
 Terpinen-4-ol is a terpineol isomer with the chemical formula C10H18O.
-It’s extracted from the leaves, branches, and bark of the Melaleuca alternifolia tree and is a primary component of tea tree oil.
+It is extracted from the leaves, branches, and bark of the Melaleuca alternifolia tree and is a primary component of tea tree oil.

-Make no mistake, if you are looking for the Pineol terpene you can easily find it in the Fire OG cannabis strain, which stands out for its pine flavor and aroma, typical of this terpene.
-As a good indica variety and thanks to the Alpha Terpineol variant we can say that Fire OG produces very relaxing effects and also stimulates your desire to talk and produces certain feelings of happiness.
+Make no mistake, if you are looking for the Pineol terpene, you can easily find it in the Fire OG cannabis strain which stands out for its pine flavor and aroma, typical of this terpene.
+Thanks to the Alpha Terpineol variant, we can say that this indica variety produces very relaxing effects and also stimulates your desire to talk and produces certain feelings of happiness.

-Fire OG stands out for its great power, since it concentrates THC levels of 18%-22% and also for its CBD levels, which in some specimens reach 2%.
-As for cultivation, it is an easy plant, which can be cultivated by both novices and experts and which adapts greatly to indoor cultivation in small spaces, being outdoor, where it expresses all its potential with monstrous cannabis plants.
+Fire OG stands out for its great power with THC levels of 18%-22% and also for its CBD levels which in some specimens reach 2%.
+As for cultivation, it is an easy plant that can be cultivated by both novices and experts, adapting greatly to indoor cultivation in small spaces or outdoors where it expresses all of its potential with monstrous cannabis plants.